 I then booked myself into the Radisson BLU for the night.
 I upgraded my room at the hotel to a Business Class room, as these were on the top floor, therefore giving the best views across the airport – more of that later.

 The next few months were spent being drip-fed various bits of information about the new VS services.
 During which time, it wasn’t possible to see any info regarding the booking on the VS website – it was just on a constant ‘loading’ screen.

-Further developments saw additional routes to Aberdeen and Edinburgh announced along with the announcement that VS would be wet leasing the A320 aircraft from Aer Lingus.
+Further developments saw additional routes to Aberdeen and Edinburgh announced along with the announcement that Virgin Atlantic would be wet leasing the A320 aircraft from Aer Lingus for the Little Red operation.
 This was a change in plan as initially the services were announced as using A319’s.